The INE will adjust revocation to its budget; has 1,503 million pesos for the exercise

 Before concluding his conference, the President considered that the resolution, even temporary, “is very good news” for democracy, since the constitution should not be violated or offenses against citizens.

-“It was a very good decision because it is democracy, because democracy should not be hindered and second, the constitution should not be violated, it is both and I consider that opposing the revocation of the mandate, to hold a consultation When citizens are asked about the behavior of an authority, if this procedure is obstructed, it is to act in an undemocratic manner.
+“It was a very good decision because it is democracy, because democracy should not be hindered and secondly, the constitution should not be violated, it is both and I consider that opposing the revocation of the mandate, to hold a consultation , to which citizens are asked about the behavior of an authority, if this procedure is obstructed, it is to act in an undemocratic manner.
 One has to assert democratic rights, the right to choose freely, to free and fair elections, ”he remarked.

 On the other hand, he said that the governor of Veracruz, Cuitláhuac García, is one of the best leaders that entity has had.

-This is how he responded when asking for his opinion regarding the arrest of the technical secretary of the Senate Political Coordination Board.
+Thus he responded when requesting his opinion regarding the arrest of the technical secretary of the Senate Political Coordination Board.

 “Maybe I’m not going to be objective but I have a lot of confidence in him.
 He is incapable of carrying out an injustice against anyone, “he said.